Mlynky

-Mlynky (Hollópatak) is a village and municipality in the Spišská Nová Ves District in the Košice Region of central-eastern Slovakia.
-It is one of the most important touristic localities around Slovak Karst.
-Locals make their living mostly from tourism.
+Mlynky (Hollópatak) is a village and municipality of the Spišská Nová Ves District in the Košice Region of central-eastern Slovakia.
+It is one of the most important touristic localities around Slovak Karst mountains, and the village's inhabitants mainly make their living from tourism.

 History

-In village grew up around 1850.
+The village has existed since around 1850.

 Geography

 The village lies at an altitude of 739 metres and covers an area of 25.051 km².

 In 2011 had a population of 581 inhabitants.